meltano/meltano/docs/src/docs/contributor-guide.md

 [Discoverable plugins](/docs/plugins.html#discoverable-plugins) are defined in the `discovery.yml` manifest, which can be found inside the Meltano repository at [`src/meltano/core/bundle/discovery.yml`](https://gitlab.com/meltano/meltano/-/blob/master/src/meltano/core/bundle/discovery.yml).

-If you've added a custom plugin (or [variant](/docs/plugins.html#variants)) to your project that you think should be discoverable and supported out of the box, please contribute a change to that file.
+If you've added a [custom plugin](/docs/plugins.html#custom-plugins) (or [variant](/docs/plugins.html#variants)) to your project that you think should be discoverable and supported out of the box, please contribute a change to that file.
-All you'll need is the [custom plugin definition](/docs/project.html#custom-plugin-definitions) from your [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file), which has the same format as plugin definitions in `discovery.yml`.
+All you'll need is the [custom plugin definition](/docs/project.html#custom-plugin-definitions) from your [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file), which has the same format as discoverable plugin definitions in `discovery.yml`.

 ### Plugin definitions